duthied/Free-Friendika/doc/Developers-Intro.md

 #### Check with [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer)

-This tool checks your files against a variety of coding standards, including PSR-2, and ouputs a report of all the standard violations.
+This tool checks your files against a variety of coding standards, including PSR-2, and outputs a report of all the standard violations.
 You can simply install it through PEAR: `pear install PHP_CodeSniffer` Once it is installed and available in your PATH, here's the command to run before committing your work: